 I’m not going to blog about what i did at SXSWi07.
-There’s plenty of other people doing that.
 What I am going to do is give you a couple of simple tips for how to make it through the week and get the most out of it.

 First off, before you even leave, you have to pack.
-I posted a list that i came up with before hand, but some other things that I discovered would have been handy:
+Here are some things that I discovered would have been handy:

 - Power Strip.
 I actually packed one of these at the last minute and im sure glad i did. plugs are at a premium, both in the hotel rooms and at the convention center. you’ll need to recharge your stuff…so why not share.